 There are now two versions of the Elite Controller.
 The Series 2 Elite Controller comes with an internal rechargeable battery and the ability to change the tension of the thumbsticks.
 The Original Elite Controller is still a great piece of kit though, and you can probably pick one up at pretty reasonable price as retailers try to clear stock in favour of the Series 2.

 Ah, Kinect.
 The peripheral we were all told at launch was essential to the Xbox One but was unceremoniously dropped like a hot potato.
 In fact, Microsoft has dialled back so much on Kinect that if you have an Xbox One S or Xbox One X you will need a special adapter to be able to plug the camera system in.
 Kinect does offer some nice features, though it doesn’t justify the cost.
 It is kind of cool that it will sign you in by recognising you.
-It’s also great that it can read a QR code to redeem an item from the Xbox Store, instead of plugging in a 25-character code.
+It’s also great that it can read a QR code to redeem an item from the Xbox Store.
+It’s a small thing but so much easier than plugging in a 25-character code.
 There’s also a microphone so it can take voice commands.
 There are a few fun games for the peripheral, but they are in the minority.

 There are two main types of headset for Xbox One.
 Chat headsets that allow you to talk online and gaming headsets that replace the audio from your TV or sound system.
 Chat headsets will only have one earphone and a microphone.
 The official Microsoft one is very good but if you want to save yourself a little money, the third-party ones are pretty reliable.
 When it comes to gaming headsets there is a lot more variety.
 There are stereo headsets, surround sound headsets, ones with microphones, and others without microphones.
 The Microsoft official headset is only a stereo unit with a microphone and is not the best of its value.
 There are lots of quality surround sound headsets on the market, with the Turtle Beach and Astro brands usually being a safe bet.